 2. Healthier Heart

 Heart disease is an umbrella term for a number of problems that can be fatal, but many of them can be improved by losing weight.
 Obesity can increase chances of developing high cholesterol and diabetes—two critical risk factors for heart disease.
+One of the most important benefits of medically supervised weight loss is that it provides a clear path to a healthier heart.

 3. Less Strain on Joints and Lower Back